Clinical Trials in LGS

 Clinical studies seek to answer questions such as:

-- Does it work better than another medicine already available?
+- Does it work better than another treatment already available?

 - Does it cause any side effects?